America’s Coal Consumption Entered Free Fall in 2019

 Net American Greenhouse-Gas Emissions by Sector, 2005-2019

 The second story line from the Rhodium report is more pessimistic.
 Ultimately, the electricity sector generates only about 27 percent of national climate pollution.
-The remaining 73 percent of national emissions are produced by the rest of the economy, and they have barely budged.
+The remaining 73 percent of national emissions are produced by the rest of the economy, and these have barely budged.
 Almost nothing is being done about greenhouse gases from HVAC systems, 18-wheelers, or livestock, for instance.

 As Houser said: “Industry, agriculture, aviation, trucking, and buildings remain frankly untouched by technology or policy.”

-The only bright spot anywhere else in the economy, he noted, was passenger vehicles.
+The only bright spot anywhere else in the economy, he noted, came from passenger vehicles.
 Americans drove more last year than they did in 2018, but carbon emissions from cars and light trucks stayed fairly flat.
 That’s likely due to federal fuel-economy standards—which the Trump administration is now trying to freeze and weaken.
-And while it is possible to imagine Americans eventually cutting into those types of emissions by shifting to electric vehicles, such a change would require more aggressive government policy.
+While it is possible to imagine Americans eventually reducing those emissions on net by shifting to electric vehicles, such a change would require more aggressive government policy.

 Read: Why coal symbolizes naughtiness